 - 2. Transfer Credits credits applied at Cardozo for coursework completed at other schools - a.
 General Regulations for LLM Candidates - i.
 Candidates for an LLM degree must have received a minimum of 18 credits from Cardozo.
 Upon admission, candidates may seek to transfer up to 6 credits earned in another LLM program at another law school accredited by the American Bar Association (ABA).
-Note however, that if such LLM credits were taken as part of an exchange program during the student's completion of the first degree in law, a transfer will not be possible. - ii.
-Such credits may be transferred and applied to the LLM degree only if a student received a grade of "B" or better (or the equivalent) in the classes for which transfer credit is sought and only if such credits were not applied towards any
+Note however, that if such LLM credits were taken as part of an exchange program during the

-- other degree.
+- student's completion of the first degree in law, a transfer will not be possible. - ii.
+Such credits may be transferred and applied to the LLM degree only if a student received a grade of "B" or better (or the equivalent) in the classes for which transfer credit is sought and only if such credits were not applied towards any other degree.
+Students may not transfer credits for courses graded on a P/F scale.
 Only the credits will transfer; the grade itself will not transfer nor factor into the student's Cardozo GPA. - iii.
 LLM students seeking to have credits transferred to Cardozo must fill out a form requesting the transfer of credit from another institution, available from the Office of the Registrar, and have it approved by Val Myteberi, Associate Dean for Graduate and International Programs. - iv.
 No credit toward the LLM program can be awarded for courses taken at any school not accredited by the ABA.